Letting go of her little girl in grace!

 A daughter is getting married!

 The most momentous time in the life of every girl and her mom, it is indeed a beautiful and awe-inspiring occasion for both.
 Witnessing her little girl step into the full bloom of womanhood, watching her as she stands on the abyss of an extraordinary transformation is every mom’s dream come true.
-Time flies isn’t it?
+Isn’t time flies it?
 Wasn’t it just yesterday that she was taking her first steps, and then crying to go to school, her first date, graduating from high school, and finally leaving home?
 The beauty and challenge of motherhood is that as tightly as one would like to hold on to her precious one, you continually need to let go.
 And with each letting go, you watch her step further into the unique woman that she is, embracing her strengths, challenging her weaknesses, learning what it is to be human.
 And now she is getting married.

 At this juncture more than anything, a mom wants to support her and help her get into the mystery and challenge of marriage.
 Her engaging in arguments about trivial topics like seating arrangements or napkin colors or food is nothing but a common phenomenon.
 It is a way to displace the difficult, the out of control feelings she experiences onto something concrete.
 Because the truth, the painful, inevitable truth, is that she is in a process of letting go.
 Letting go of her little girl!
 Letting go of her beautiful daughter, watching her loosen ties to her family of origin so that she can begin a family of her own!